-Instead, you could start by offering a limited holiday catering menu to your customers, such as BBQ boxes for Australia Day or steak dinners for 2 over Valentine’s day.
+Instead, you could start by offering a limited holiday catering menu to your customers, such as BBQ boxes for 4th of July or steak dinners for 2 over Valentine’s day.
 You could even start with specific items, such as custom cakes, prepared family meals or trays of sandwiches.
 Test your newly developed menus/items by offering free samples in your stores or getting feedback from your employees.

 After you have your first menu, consider creating dietary restriction alternatives so you can capture a bigger audience from the beginning.
 These options could include: